beskridge/Linux101-Resources/exercises.md

 1. Demonstrate a command that creates a TAR’ed GZIP’ed compressed archive of your home directory and stores it in the file `/tmp/home-backup-2.tar.gz`.

 ### Searching the Filesystem
-1. Demonstrate a command to find all text files (i.e., files with a ".txt" extension) in your home directory.
+1. Demonstrate a command to find all text files (i.e., files with a `.txt` extension) in your home directory.
-1. Demonstrate a command to find all text files (i.e., files with a ".txt" extension) in your home directory.
+1. Demonstrate a command to find all text files (i.e., files with a `.txt` extension) in your home directory.
 The search should follow any symbolic links it finds.
 1. Demonstrate a command to find all hidden files in user home directories that uses the find command and another command that uses the locate command.
 1. Demonstrate a command to find all files in your home directory that are larger than 512k.